eizaj02/homemade-RAT/README.md

   > numpy

 # About:
 This RAT only works on windows but the server can be run on linux/windows etc.
-Due to lack of resources & i'm a bit forking others do, it's features doesn't seem so stable, there's many bugs that i still working to fix it:
-> 1 Download error
->
-> 2 Can't stream cam more than 1x
->

 You can modify the code or add some new functionality, and change the language
 I cannot guarantee that this RAT is 100% FUD but due to lack of database & signature, antivirus might be taking sometimes finding it especially it's custom-made Trojan
 If you want to do a persistence or run the **target.py** on another machine that has no python, you have to compile the **target.py** into executable with pyinstaller

 ```bash